SimenB/stylint/README.md

 ## Options
 The following is a list of the options available to stylinter.
 Use the -c or --config flag to pass in the location of your custom .stylintrc config file if you want to change the defaults.
 Alternatively, you could pass the -s or --strict flag to run stylint as though everything was set to true, config file or not.

-I've made the default settings pretty weak, only checking for things that actually affect css output.
+The default settings pretty weak, only checking for things that actually affect css output.
+If you want to enforce a particular styleguide, you'll have to set up your own config file.
 Below is the default config.

 ```
 {